coinbase-samples/prime-sdk-go/README.md

 client := prime.NewRestClient(primeCredentials, httpClient)
 ```

-The credentials.ReadEvnCredentials is a convenience function to read the credentials from an environment variable and deserialize the JSON structure.
+The credentials.ReadEnvCredentials is a convenience function to read the credentials from an environment variable and deserialize the JSON structure.
 Use credentials.UnmarshalCredentials,
 if pulled from a different source.
 The JSON format expected by both is:

 ```